TOAST-DOCS/Container-Kubernetes/en/user-guide.md

         * csi-resizer: v1.0.1 → v1.3.0
         * csi-node-driver-registrar: v2.0.1 → v2.3.0
     * v1.27.102-nks3: Improved the stability of the add-on management feature.
+    * v1.27.102-nks4
+        * Improved the stability of the add-on management feature.
+        * Removed `effect: NoExecute` from cinder-csi-nodeplugin DaemonSet toleration.

 <a id="adoon-mgmt-addon-metrics-server">
 <a id="addon-mgmt-addon-list-metrics-server"></a>